Obsidian-W/Obsidian-travelblog/site/content/english/blog/HowTo-Mangystau.md

 ## Cost

-Mangystau isn’t a budget trip.
+Mangystau isn't a budget trip.
 Tours are on the expensive side, especially compared to other parts of Kazakhstan.
-That said, you’re paying for two drivers, one guide, proper 4x4 vehicles, fuel, camping gear (tents are usually single-use, one per person), and full logistical support.
+That said, you're paying for two drivers, one guide, proper 4x4 vehicles, fuel, camping gear (tents are usually single-use, one per person), and full logistical support.

 For three full days, the price made sense, especially since there isn't that much demand yet.